OIL & BRAKE CHECKS

 The vehicle makes a knocking noise when start/run

 Need an appointment?

 It is crucial to make sure your vehicle's braking system is working to it's fullest potential as it is a direct attribute to your safety.
 If your brakes are showing signs of wear or are starting to fail, you need this problem to be fixed right away.
-At Formula One Autosport trust us to repair or replace your brakes to get you back on the road as soon as possible, whether it be new brake components or just a brake fluid flush.
+At Autosport trust us to repair or replace your brakes to get you back on the road as soon as possible, whether it be new brake components or just a brake fluid flush.

 What to Listen and look for.